World Wide PV Solar Growth

-The 30% cash Treasury Grant Program (TPG) for renewable equipment was to expire at the end of 2010.
-This was renewed until the end of 2011, but was not extended further.
-TPG grants supported 23,000 projects across the US and helped add more than 13,000 megawatts of wind and solar capacity to the grid.
-While this was not a long term funding program (ala Germany), it definitely helped to keep solar power growing through 2012.
-Top
+The 30% cash Treasury Grant Program (TGP) for renewable equipment was scheduled to expire at the end of 2010.
+This was renewed until the end of 2011 for the start of projects, but was not extended further.
+TGP grants supported 23,000 projects across the US and helped add more than 13,000 megawatts of wind and solar capacity to the grid.
+While this was not a long term funding program, it definitely helped to get solar power growing.

 A 100 MW to 250 MW solar installation costs $1 billion to $2 billion dollars.
 Only the very largest banks and the US Government can afford to lend that kind of money to one customer.
 The Obama administration agreed to guarantee up to 75% of the cost of some of the proposed large new solar installations.
 This helped several large deals get off the ground.
 However, in order to satisfy the requirement that the loan would in fact be paid off, government due diligence significantly delayed quite a few projects.
 But by in large, the Obama loan guarantee program has been successful.